fennel-ai/client/docs/pages/concepts/introduction.md

 ## Feature Extraction Requests

-Once a few datasets/featuresets have been defiend, you'd want to read the value of these features for particular inputs (say uids).
+Once a few datasets/featuresets have been defined, you'd want to read the value of these features for particular inputs (say uids).
 That can be accomplished via `extract` API which reads the 'latest' value of features or `extract_historical` API which reads historical values of features for training data generation